Fortifications of Xi'an: Features

-The Xi'an Wall is rectangular in shape and has a total length of 14 km, with almost all stretches subjected to some kind of restoration or rebuilding.
+The Xi'an Wall is rectangular in shape and has a total length of 13.74 km, with almost all stretches subjected to some kind of restoration or rebuilding.
 Along the top of the wall is a walkway, which would typically take four hours to cover.
 It is built in the Chinese architecture style.
 As a defense fortification, it was constructed with a moat, drawbridges, watch towers, corner towers, parapet walls and gate towers.
 The wall is 12 m in height with a width of 12–14 m at the top and base width of 15–18 m.
 Ramparts are built at intervals of 120 m, projecting from the main wall.
 There are parapets on the outer side of the wall, built with 5,984 crenels, which form "altogether protruding ramparts".
 There are four watch towers, located at the corners and the moat that surrounds the wall has a width of 18 m and depth of 6 m.
-The area within the wall encloses the small area of 14 km2 occupied by the city.
+The area within the wall encloses 11.52 km2 occupied by the city.